blu3mania/npp-papyrus/README.md

 in your local repository.

 - To build the project in *Visual Studio 2022*, just open the solution file in VS2022 and build.
-- For those who use *Visual Studio Code*, a *.vscode* folder is provided at src level, with tasks defined and the default build task uses MSBuild to generate the *Release|x64* output. **Note**, you need to download and install *Build Tools for Visual Studio 2022* from [this page](https://visualstudio.microsoft.com/downloads/).
+- For those who use *Visual Studio Code*, a *.vscode* folder is provided at top level, with tasks defined and the default build task uses MSBuild to generate the *Release|x64* output. **Note**, you need to download and install *Build Tools for Visual Studio 2022* from [this page](https://visualstudio.microsoft.com/downloads/).
   Make sure to include *Desktop development with C++* workload during installation.